 Without knowing the correct definition of performance testing terminologies, it is difficult to understand the basics.
 This article covers all the important terms which are majorly used in performance testing activities.
 Following are the terminologies and their definitions:

 Response Time represents the time from the first byte of the request sent to the server until the last byte of the response received by the client.
-In simple words, when a user wants to login on a website, he enters the credential and press “Login” button.
+In simple words, when a user wants to log in to a website, he enters the credentials and presses the “Login” button.
 Let’s assume the next page loads in 5 seconds, so 5 seconds will be the response time.
 The response time calculation starts from the moment he presses the “Login” button and ends when he gets the complete response of the page.

 As per Micro Focus LoadRunner, throughput is the amount of data (in bytes or MBs) that the VUsers received from the server at any given second.